emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

     (is-segal-A : is-segal A)          -- A proof that A is Segal.
     (a : A)                         -- The representing object.
   (C : A -> U)              -- A type family.
-  (CisCov : isCovFam A C)          -- A covariant family.
+  (CisCov : is-covariant A C)          -- A covariant family.
     : is-equiv ((z : A) -> hom A a z -> C z) (C a) (evid A a C) := ((yon A is-segal-A a C CisCov , yon-evid A is-segal-A a C CisCov funext) ,